tyguy3804/seniorThesisRepo/checkins.md

 ### My successes this week were:

 Continued to extract era5 data.
+Have my calculation program completed aside for some tweaks that I will fix when I have all my data.

 ### The challenges I faced this week were: